Fish. Photo. Travel

 Photo Workshop Packages Includes:

-- (6) nights of double occupancy lodging at El Pescador (single room upgrades available for an additional $600.00 per person)
+- (6) nights of double occupancy lodging at El Pescador (single room upgrades available for an additional $600.00 per person.
+Villa Upgrades also available for an additional premium)

 - (3) full days of guided fishing (two anglers per boat)